OliverXUZY/metaLM/README.md

 momentum: 1
 weight decay: 5e-4
 ```
-The accuracy for each epoch is averaged through all 200 batches.
+The accuracy for each epoch is averaged cross all batches.

 ### Result